Danielle Nicole

-Danielle Nicole (born Danielle Nicole Schnebelen) is an American blues/soul musician from Kansas City, Missouri, United States.
+Danielle Nicole (born Danielle Nicole Schnebelen, July 20, 1983) is an American blues/soul musician born in Kansas City, Missouri, United States.
 Her self-titled solo debut EP was released March 10, 2015, on Concord Records.
 The self-titled EP features Grammy Award-winning producer and guitarist Anders Osborne, Galactic's co-founding drummer Stanton Moore, and keyboardist Mike Sedovic.
 On February 25, 2015, American Blues Scene premiered the track "Didn't Do You No Good" off the EP.

 In May 2019, she received Blues Music Awards for both Contemporary Blues Female Artist and Bass Instrumentalist.

 Background

 Nicole was previously in the band Trampled Under Foot with her brothers Kris and Nick Schnebelen.
 At the 2014 Blues Music Awards, Trampled Under Foot's album, Badlands, won the 'Contemporary Blues Album of the Year' category.
 At the same ceremony, Nicole, under the name of Danielle Schnebelen, triumphed in the 'Best Instrumentalist – Bass' category.